big-squid/react-microfe/README.md

 ### Installation and Setup
 Intall using NPM or Yarn

 `npm i react-microfe` or `yarn add react-microfe`

 This setup guide will walk you through the following:
 - Building your frontend
 - Packaging and deploying your frontend
-- Importing your microfrontend into your main / shim app
+- Importing your microfrontend into your main shim app
 - Handling runtime configuration
 - Advanced Topics

 ### Building Frontends
-`react-microfe` works well with `create-react-app` out of the box, but you are free to build with any tools you wish but Webpack is the recommended build system to make this "just work".
-There is just a minor congnitave and structural change you may have to make to your app.
+`react-microfe` works well with `create-react-app` out of the box.
+You are free to build with any tools you wish but Webpack is the recommended build system to make this "just work".
+There is just a minor congnitave and structural change you may have to make when developing your microfrontends codebase.

 A typical Hello World React example usually has you place things like Providers, Routers, and other setup components at the root index.js of your app.